unrealwork/axibase-collector/jobs/aws-iam.md

 # AWS IAM Account for CloudWatch

+## Overview

+The following document describes the process of creating a read-only account used to query statistics from AWS CloudWatch API.

+## Configuration Steps

 ## 1. Login into AWS console and select Identity and Access Management (IAM)

 ![](images/img_554f3a8c1f70a.png)